rjykgafi/polymarket-trading-bot/README.md

 Automated sniper bot for Polymarket.
 Monitors the mempool and Polymarket API for pending trades, then executes orders with higher priority to frontrun target transactions.

-## Finding Target Wallets

-To identify successful traders to track, you can use these resources:

-- **Polymarket Leaderboard**: https://polymarket.com/leaderboard - Official leaderboard showing top performers on Polymarket
-- **Predictfolio**: https://predictfolio.com/ - Analytics platform for prediction market traders and portfolios

 ## Quick Start

 ```bash